mahee-miah/myLearningTools/README.md

 ### May 25, 2020 ( QUARENTINE DAY!)

 Today is May 25,2020, as it says in the title.
-Today is also the Second day of Eid al-fitr as Eid al-fitr lasts for three days.
 I had my zoom meeting with my friends.
 During that time i friended Zaina, Keyaan, Rifaya, and Raiya on Roblox.
 The two that either don't play Roblox or I don't know if that person plays Roblox are Nubira and Aquib.